jamesfebin/AIBodh-Website/_posts/2025-09-30-bevy-rust-game-development-chapter-2.markdown

 **What's a lifetime and what has `'static` got to do with it?**

 A **lifetime** is Rust's way of tracking how long data lives in memory.
-Think of it like an expiration date - Rust needs to know when it's safe to use data and when it might be deleted.
+Rust needs to know when it's safe to use data and when it might be deleted.

 Most data has a limited lifetime.
 For example:
 - Local variables live only while a function runs